Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Case Study: Peterson's Algorithm

+These are all transition formulas in the sense of \S\ref{sec:logic}: each refers to the immediately preceding state via \(\Prev\).
 Intuitively, \(\mathsf{SetFlag}_i\) marks the post-state of executing \code{flag[i]=1}, \(\mathsf{SetVictim}_i\) marks the post-state of executing \code{victim=i}, and \(\mathsf{EnterCS}_i\) marks the post-state of taking the loop-exit transition into the critical section.
 We use these predicates both as \emph{markers} for last-occurrence reasoning (\S\ref{sec:logic}) and as convenient names for thread guarantees.
 The operational semantics ensures that each step updates a single thread's location according to the control-flow graph.